openshift-labs/lab-build-an-operator/workshop/content/using-the-operator-sdk/03-define-the-custom-resource.md

 cat deploy/crds/app_v1alpha1_podset_cr.yaml
 ```

-Although the same custom resource shows a `spec.size` field, this is an example only.
-The next step required is to update the generated Go code file corresponding to the resource type and define the fields the custom resource is to have.
+Although the same custom resource shows a `spec.size` attribute, this is an example only.
+The next step required is to update the generated Go code file corresponding to the resource type and define the custom attributes the resource is to have.